-2 On the date as at which this compilation was prepared, the Commercial Arbitration Act 2012 s.
-1C-1E and Pts.
-1-11 had not come into operation.
-They read as follows:

 1C.
 Paramount object of Act

 (1) The paramount object of this Act is to facilitate the fair and final resolution of commercial disputes by impartial arbitral tribunals without unnecessary delay or expense.

 (2) This Act aims to achieve its paramount object by —